nblxa/cons-list/README.md

 ## Usage

-Static imports for easy use:
+Static imports for ease of use:

 ```java
 import static just.the.ConsList.*;